top of page

 Thanks for submitting!

-Android Press reopens for novel & novella
+Android Press is open for novel & novella

 Send us your manuscripts: sci-fi, fantasy, horror, cli-fi, and -punk stories.